ohyahgit/GitOut/README.md

 # My Practice Git Repo

 ## What This Is
-This is a repo ton practice using git
+This is a repo to practice using git